-I’m pretty sure I’m not the only one that craves Korean food every now and then.
+I’m pretty sure I’m not the only one that craves for Korean food every now and then.
 But the thing is, going Korean doesn’t always scream “cheap”.
-That’s why it was a great relief to have finally found Korean Tea Houses around the Metro that don’t dig holes in our pockets.
+That’s why it was a great relief to finally found affordable restaurants around the Metro that doesn’t dig holes in our pockets.

 We had a little hard time searching for it in the city because it’s not a restaurant that stands out too much.
 It’s actually like a hidden treasure that you really have to look closely in order to find it.
 It was kind of a turnoff for me when we reached it because there is not much parking space available even though they said that they have a private parking.
 I know that I only got to park my car that time because we went there before lunch time.
 And there was only one space available.

 When we came upstairs, there was like few people, actually just a small group.
 So, we were able to choose a good spot.
-We actually didn’t expect it to be almost empty because it’s usually packed.
+We actually didn’t expect it to be almost empty because I saw on the website that we have to make a reservation because it’s always packed.
 It wasn’t a bad thing actually.
 We preferred it more to be almost empty.

 The place is nice.
 It’s cozy and it feels like home.
 I can’t explain why but it sure does.
 The waiter was accommodating and nice.
 My best friend and I were quite loud during that time, we were laughing like crazy, you know, typical best friends catching up and not once did he make us stop or showed a sign of annoyance.
 Plus, after the group ate, we were alone.
 So, yay!

-There’s not much food to choose from but that’s alright because it made it easy for us to pick.
+There’s not much food to choose from but that’s alright because it made it easy for us too pick.
 If there were many choices, we would probably take too long deciding.

-The Tonkatsu Kimbap is my favourite.
-I am really obsessed with Tonkatsu.
-I read that it was amazing that was why we ordered it tasted good though I really wanted to taste more Katsu.
+This is my favourite.
+Its the Tonkatsu Kimbap.
+I read that it was amazing that was why we ordered it and I am really obsessed with Tonkatsu.
+It tasted good although I really wanted to taste more Katsu.
 This only cost P250 and it’s more than enough for two people.
 It could probably be good for three people or depending on how much you guys eat.

 This one tastes so good.
 Another favourite.
 It’s the Bulgogi Kimbap and it only cost P170 and again, it’s more than enough for two people but with us, we need more.
 I could eat this all day.
 I just disappointed that only two rolls had the fruit.
 Sad but still yummy.

 We also had the Spicy Chicken which cost P210.
-Not really worth ordering, It tasted so ordinary like tocino with sesame seeds.
+Not really worth ordering, It tasted so ordinary.
+I’m sure it tasted like tocino with sesame seeds.
 For drinks, I had Acapulco Breeze which cost P140 and Catalina Sunrise for her which cost P110.
 The Acapulco tasted so much like a banana shake.
-It’s actually a combination of mango, banana, and vanilla.
+It’s actually a combination of mango, banana and vanilla.
 I vaguely tasted the mango.
-Catalina, on the other hand, is a combination of strawberry, banana, and mango.
+My best friend definitely got obsessed with Catalina, it’s a combination of strawberry, banana and mango.
 She said it tasted more like strawberry shake which in my opinion, is better.

 Would I recommend this place?
 Yes, I would.
 In terms of price, it’s perfect.
-We only spent like P800 which is a great deal already.
-The food may not be too perfect but it’s worth the price.
-Leann’s is great for those who just wanna chill and talk but make sure to arrive at lunch time coz at around 5:30ish, it gets busy.
+We only spent like P800 all in all which I believe is a great deal already.
+The food may not be too perfect but it’s worth the price and I definitely enjoyed it.
+The place is great for those who just wanna chill and talk but make sure to arrive at lunch time coz at around 5:30ish, it gets busy.
 I’ll most probably go back here with my family next time.